Epicodus-Curriculum/c-sharp-full-stack/1f_html_helpers.md

 The above code snippet is for demonstration only — don't add it to your code.

 In the end, it's fine to use a mix of strongly typed and standard HTML helpers.
-If you use a strongly typed HTML helper, make sure to include an `@model` directive for every the class that you are using with the strongly typed HTML helper.
+If you use a strongly typed HTML helper, make sure to include a `@model` directive for each class that you are using with the strongly typed HTML helper.

 ### HTML Helpers for Other Form Elements